What is a Broadcast Email? Exploring the Benefits, Strategies, and Best Practices

 Follow email design best practices and stay on top of email marketing trends.

 A good practice is to test your broadcast messages on different email clients before sending them out.
-This way, you will know if your emails are opening and the colors, fonts, and images are spread out correctly.
+This way, you will know if your emails use the right colors, the best fonts for email, and high-quality images are spread out correctly.

 Concise Body Copy and Clear CTA